‘One Day At A Time’ Renewed For Season 2: What Can Fans Expect To Happen?

 There’s no word on what to expect in Season 2 of One Day at a Time.
 If you don’t want to be spoiled, then binge watch the series.
 If you can’t wait for Season 2 to return, then take your time with the series.
 Since most of the cast is said to return, then expect a brilliant mix of comedy and real-life issues for the new season.
 It’s not said whether anyone else from the original One Day a Time will make a surprise appearance.

-[Featured image Courtesy of One Day at a Time/Netflix/Twitter]
+[Featured Image by One Day at a Time/Netflix]